 clinical art therapy

-I have a Masters degree in Marriage and Family Therapy with specialized training in Clinical Art Therapy from Loyola Marymount University.
-Clinical Art Therapy is an approach that weds traditional psychotherapy methods with art-making that helps people communicate in a nonverbal way.
-Art-making can aid in expression of feelings when words aren't enough and is a great approach for people who might consider themselves a little bit shy.
-Even with limited verbalization, in my clinical experience, symptoms can be reduced and overall wellness improved through the use of clinical art therapy.
+nonverbal way.
+Art-making can aid in expression of feelings when words aren't enough and is a great approach for you if you consider yourself quiet or creative.
+Even with limited words spoken, symptoms can be reduced and overall wellness improved through the use of clinical art therapy.

-It is not focused on making "good art", but rather, on helping you reach your goals for therapy.
-I hold a Bachelor's in Art and Design, so I really value art and provide my clients with a variety of high-quality materials to explore.
-Art approaches I often use with clients include painting, drawing, sculpting with clay, collage, creating comic books.
-I shape my sessions to uniquely fit the needs and interests of each client.
+I provide my clients with a variety of high-quality materials as an avenue for self-exploration and growth.
+Art approaches I often use with clients include painting, drawing, sculpting with clay, collage, poetry, and creating comic books.
+I shape my sessions to uniquely fit the needs, strengths, & interests of each client.
+I am a registered Art Therapist (ATR) through the American Art Therapy Association which requires a masters level degree and 1,000 supervised direct client hours post graduation.

-I am trained in EMDR (Eye Movement Desensitization and Reprocessing), an evidence-based treatment that helps people heal from the effects of traumatic experiences.
-It is based on the adaptive information processing model (AIP) which suggests that the cause for distress is the way memories are stored in the brain.
-EMDR helps memories move from being stored in maladaptive ways to being stored in adaptive ways.
+EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based treatment that helps people heal from the effects of traumatic experiences.
+It is based on the adaptive information processing model (AIP) which suggests that the cause for distress is the way memories are stored in the brain and body.
+EMDR helps memories move from being stored in painful (maladaptive) ways to being stored in healthy (adaptive) ways.
 Maladaptively stored memories cause physical symptoms, unhelpful behaviors, and overwhelming emotional distress, Adaptively stored memories are the basis for healthy functioning and resilience.
+I often combine art therapy and EMDR with clients who are interested in using this approach.

 Even the most well-meaning parents can sometimes fail to meet our emotional needs for empathy, connection, validation, or acceptance.
 Some of us even had times where or our needs for physical protection were not met as well.
 When our childhood needs were not met, it can inhibit our ability to lead full, satisfying lives in adulthood.
 Chronic feelings of low self-esteem, self-doubt, and unworthiness can be signals that your childhood needs were not effectively met.
 Difficulties establishing boundaries in relationships as well as getting your needs met now are also signals that this type of therapy could be a good fit for you.